12 Hours of Sebring: Race results

-The 1966 race had Dan Gurney leading at the last lap, when his engine of his Shelby American Ford GT40 Mk II seized near the end.
+The 1966 race had Dan Gurney leading at the last lap, when the engine of his Shelby American Ford GT40 Mk II seized near the end.
 Gurney pushed his car over the finish line, beaten only by Ken Miles and Lloyd Ruby.
 However, his actions were ultimately determined to be against the rules and he did not receive credit for his finish.

 In 2005, the Chevrolet Corvette C6.R and Aston Martin DBR9 made their race debut in the hotly contested GT1 class, with Aston Martin winning its class for the first time in 49 years at Sebring ahead of the two Corvettes.
 Corvette had dominated the class the past three years with its previous generation C5R.

 The all-new Audi R10 TDI won the 2006 edition of the race, the car's first ever run in competition.
 The much-hyped Porsche RS Spyder campaigned by Penske Racing dropped to take 2nd place in its LMP2 class, behind the Intersport Lola car.
 The GT1 Corvette C6R team got their revenge against the Aston Martin, although the second Corvette came within 1/3 of a second of the podium in the closing laps of the race.

 2007 saw Audi again winning in the R10 TDI despite requiring more frequent refueling due to changes in American Le Mans series rules intended to even the field between gasoline and diesel-powered engines.